voucherifyio/voucherify-openapi/docs/guides/landing_pages/Types-of-Landing-Pages.md

 Before you create this landing page, make sure that you have customer-side redemptions enabled in your Project Settings.

 This template has six different pages, each designed for the different steps of your customer's journey.
-The pages at your disposal are: active campaign, redemption in progress, campaign ended, successful status, failed status, code entry pages.
+The pages at your disposal are:
+- active campaign
+- redemption in progress
+- campaign ended
+- successful status
+- failed status
+- code entry pages

 In this template, the code is the most important element.
 Your landing page is going to be automatically populated with unique codes coming from your campaigns in Voucherify.
 You may also release time-sensitive codes to incentivize your audience.